mukhtar-github/beginners-guide-to-react/setup/setup.md

 </body>
 ```

-In review, to do anything asynchronous, that is a side effect that needs to happen inside a useEffect callback.
-For our Pokémon info, we accept that pokémonName and in our callback, if there's no pokémonName specified, then we'll simply return.
-Otherwise, we'll fetch the pokémonData with that pokémonName.
-Then when we get that data back, we'll update our own state to have that data that will trigger re-rendering of Pokémon info.
+In review, to do anything asynchronous, that is a side effect that needs to happen inside a 'useEffect callback'.
+For our 'Pokémon' info, we accept that 'pokémonName' and in our callback, if there's no 'pokémonName' specified, then we'll simply return.
+Otherwise, we'll fetch the 'pokémonData' with that 'pokémonName'.
+Then when we get that data back, we'll update our own state to have that data that will trigger re-rendering of 'Pokémon' info.

-We can return the stringified version of that pokémonData.
-We could apply an optimization here to make sure that this useEffect only runs when we want it to by putting pokémonName in here.
-That way, this useEffect will only rerun when the pokémonName changes.
-We could also add an if statement here for if there's no pokémonName supplied, then we could say return, submit a Pokémon.
-With that we get submit a Pokémon then we can type in something like Pikachu.
-Submit that and we'll get Pikachu's information loaded up.
+We can return the stringified version of that 'pokémonData'.
+We could apply an optimization here to make sure that this useEffect only runs when we want it to by putting 'pokémonName' in here.
+That way, this useEffect will only rerun when the 'pokémonName' changes.
+We could also add an if statement here for if there's no 'pokémonName' supplied, then we could say return, submit a 'Pokémon'.
+With that we get submit a 'Pokémon' then we can type in something like 'Pikachu'.
+Submit that and we'll get 'Pikachu's' information loaded up.